Homemade Xylitol Syrup – Easy Sugar-Free Sweetener

 Tips and Notes

-• Keep an eye on your syrup to ensure it doesn’t burn
+• For a thicker syrup simmer for longer mixing occasionally to ensure it doesn’t burn

 Michelle Rorke avatar